liluhu0/KCOC/README.md

 ![Conceptual overview of the Ordinal-aware Cross-Entropy (OCE) framework](assets/OCE_framework.png)

 By imposing larger margins on grades farther from the ground truth, OCE discourages clinically implausible distant misclassifications while preserving the ordered progression of DR severity.
-The hyperparameter `beta` controls the strength of the ordinal adjustment: `beta=0` reduces OCE to standard cross-entropy, while the final experiments use `beta=4`.
+The hyperparameter `beta` controls the strength of the ordinal adjustment: `beta=0` reduces OCE to standard cross-entropy.

 ## Project Structure